JetBrains/teamcity-documentation/topics/restoring-teamcity-data-from-backup.md

 If you are creating a copy of the server, make sure to go through [copied server checklist](how-to.md#Copied+Server+Checklist) after restoration.
 </note>

 You can restore backed up data into the same or a different database; from/to any of the [supported databases](supported-platforms-and-environments.md#Supported+Databases) (for example, you can restore data from a HSQL database to a PostgreSQL database, as well as restore a backup of a PostgreSQL database to a new PostgreSQL database).

 A newer version of TeamCity can be used to restore the backup created with any previous TeamCity version (provided that the TeamCity version is later than 6.0).

-During restoration of a large database you might want to configure database\-specific settings to make the bulk data changes faster (like setting SQL Server "Recovery Model" to "Simple").
+During restoration of a large database you might want to configure database-specific settings to make the bulk data changes faster (like setting SQL Server "Recovery Model" to "Simple").
 Consult your DBA for more details.

 A TeamCity backup file __does not contain build artifacts__, so to get the server with all the same important data you need to restore from a backup file (at least settings and database) and copy the build logs and artifacts (located in `<`[`TeamCity Data Directory`](teamcity-data-directory.md)`>/system/artifacts` by [default](build-artifact.md)) from an old to the new Data Directory manually.
 The general compatibility rule of the data under `system/artifacts` is that files created by older TeamCity versions can be read by newer versions, but not necessarily vice versa.